kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7862-cpu-startup-boost/README.md

 our e2e tests:

-* CPU Startup Boost recommendation is applied to pod controlled by VPA until it becomes `Ready` and `StartupBoost.CPU.Duration` has elapsed.
+* CPU Startup Boost recommendation is applied to pod controlled by VPA until it becomes `Ready` and `StartupBoost.CPU.DurationSeconds` has elapsed.
 Then, the pod is scaled back down in-place.
 We'll also test the following sub-cases:
   * Boost is applied to all containers of a pod.
   * Boost is applied only to a subset of containers in a pod.
-  * Combinations of probes + `StartupBoost.CPU.Duration`:
+  * Combinations of probes + `StartupBoost.CPU.DurationSeconds`:
-    * No probes and no `StartupBoost.CPU.Duration` specified: unboost will likely happen immediately.
+    * No probes and no `StartupBoost.CPU.DurationSeconds` specified: unboost will likely happen immediately.
-    * No probes and a 60s `StartupBoost.CPU.Duration`: unboost will likely happen after 60s.
+    * No probes and a 60s `StartupBoost.CPU.DurationSeconds`: unboost will likely happen after 60s.
-    * A readiness/startup probe and no `StartupBoost.CPU.Duration` specified:
+    * A readiness/startup probe and no `StartupBoost.CPU.DurationSeconds` specified:
     unboost will likely as soon as the pod becomes `Ready`.
-    *  A readiness/startup probe and a 60s `StartupBoost.CPU.Duration`
+    *  A readiness/startup probe and a 60s `StartupBoost.CPU.DurationSeconds`
     specified: unboost will likely happen 60s **after** the pod becomes `Ready`.

 * Pod is not evicted if the in-place update fails when scaling the pod back